 All About Texas Crowdfunding

-Texas has created a well presented website to explain all the rules and regulations.
-If you’re not familiar all the different rules and regs that Texas and other states have put together in the last few years, this is also a great primer and what they are thinking, surely going to change how enterprises raise capital.
+Texas has created a well-presented website to explain all the rules and regulations.
+If you’re not familiar all the different rules and regulations that Texas and other states have put together in the last few years, this is also a great primer and what they are thinking, surely going to change how enterprises raise capital.

 CEO & Founder

 Disclaimer: CrowdEngine does not engage in the offer, sale or transfer of securities and securities may not be offered, sold or transferred via this website.
 Securities may not be offered or sold in the United States absent (i) registration under the U.S. Securities Act of 1933, as amended (the Securities Act) or (ii) an available exemption from registration under the Securities Act.
 Please consult legal counsel in the appropriate jurisdiction before offering, selling or buying securities as registration under the Securities Act or similar state legislation may be required.
 CrowdEngine is not guaranteeing any information as reliable or accurate, and that it’s subject to change at any time.
 Please consult with your own attorney before engaging in any equity crowdfunding activity.Share This!